EMDR Therapy at HEARTH Therapy Studios

 Booking and Enquiries

 EMDR sessions are available at HEARTH Therapy Studios or online via a secure video platform.
-To inquire about availability or determine if EMDR might be right for you or your child, please don't hesitate to contact Sam directly.
+To inquire about availability or determine if EMDR might be right for you or your child, please don't hesitate to contact Sam.